Many students think that an object moving in a circle experiences a force away from the centre of the circle (a centrifugal force)

 To make anything move along a circular path it is essential to have a force that acts towards the centre of that path.

 Motion in a circle is an everyday occurrence and the students should be given time to discuss their experiences of such motion.
-It is important that they should actually feel the force exerted when an object on a string is whirled round their head.
+It is important that they should actually feel the force exerted when an object on a string is whirled around their head.

 View Resource